 I use 1 to 3-man pontoon-style boats that range from under 30 pounds to about 130 pounds, which enable me to get far away from the crowd or get me into sections of the river that flow through private property where nobody else can fish.

 You can do this easily and cheaply and I will tell you how.

-Using a riverboat like an inflatable pontoon has been the reason why many of my clients will experience 10 to 50 steelhead a day when other anglers in the public sections are only catching a few.
+Using a riverboat like an inflatable pontoon has been the reason why many of my clients will experience 10 to 30 steelhead a day when other anglers in the public sections are only catching one or two.

 To see how I do this and all the ways to do it easily with 1 or 2 anglers and to see the best boats for this, check out my page on River Boats For More Fish.

 It’s not uncommon to see the shorelines near rivers lined with anglers waiting for cruising trout and salmon.